gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldHasher-transform.md

 +==========================================+
 ```

-**Plugin Configuration**
+**Configuration for Hashing**

-To hash the 'name' and 'connects' fields from the input using MD5 algorithm, the configuration would be as follows:
+To hash the 'name' and 'connects' fields from the input using MD5 algorithm, the configuration is as follows:
 ```
 {
     "name": "Field Hasher",